WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 -Another example could be if contributor role scopes to a resource group which has an established API Connection to a resource running under a different scope.
 A new logic app can be created to attempt to manipulate that connection.

 - Azure Policies provides an option to block using the connectors for services in logic apps.
 This can also be a good way to mitigate the scenarios mentioned above.
 More can be found [here](https://docs.microsoft.com/en-us/azure/logic-apps/block-connections-connectors).
 -To avoid use of credentials, secrets, or Azure AD tokens when authenticating to access other Azure resources, it’s possible to use managed identities.
-Managed identities can be enabled under “Identity” section of “Settings” tab.
+Managed identities can be enabled under the “Identity” section of “Settings” tab.

 ## External Connections: